ggabriel96/alchemista/README.md

 ## Usage

-Simply call the `sqlalchemy_to_pydantic` function with a SQLAlchemy model.
+Simply call the `model_from` function with a SQLAlchemy model.
 Each `Column` in its definition will result in an attribute of the generated model via the Pydantic `Field` function.

 For example, a SQLAlchemy model like the following